-Apple’s iPad is (if you can afford it) the best choice for keeping in touch with elderly and untechnical friends and relatives, and there are some simple tips and tricks to set up an iPad for seniors to make it simple to use.
+Apple’s iPad is (if you can afford it) the best choice for keeping in touch with elderly and untechnical friends and relatives, and there are some simple tips and tricks to setting up an iPad for a senior to make it simple to use.

 This makes it the perfect device for seniors and anyone who struggles with technology (although there are cheaper alternatives – see here for other options).